-Research in the laboratory involves the molecular identification and subtyping of viral pathogens such as influenza and HCV, understanding their biological properties and mode of action at the molecular level, and the development of antivirals to respond to their infection.
+Research activities include the identification and subtyping of viral pathogens such as influenza and hepatitis C virus (HCV) using new novel molecular approaches, understanding their biological properties, mode of action and evolution at the molecular level, and the development of antivirals to respond to their infection.
 The technological approaches we develop allow us to characterise viruses (including oncoviruses) into different subtypes, develop specific treatments, and also help advance ‘omics’ and informatics approaches for their use in clinical practice.

 Infectious Disease Responses Laboratory